Delaware Division of Historical and Cultural Affairs Strategic Plan, Fiscal Year 2022–2026

 Two targeted, online surveys were available for completion between June 1 and 15, 2021.
 Each survey category was based on the perspective of the individual completing the particular survey.
 Categories were:

-Survey results will be aggregated to inform the broader strategic planning process.
+Survey results were aggregated to inform the broader strategic planning process.
 Notice of the surveys, with corresponding links, were sent by email, posted on this webpage and promoted through social media.

 Virtual town hall

 The Delaware Alliance for Nonprofit Advancement led a virtual (Zoom) town-hall meeting on June 15, 2021 that focused on various themes that emerged from one-on-one interviews, focus groups and the division’s Strategic Planning Working Group.
 The virtual town-hall format ensured that participants had a safe space to provide input and contribute to the discussion.